daniel-ethridge/daniel-ethridge.github.io/_projects/gtri.md

 ### Front End Development with React ###

-My tasking for this project was to create a visualization of objects on a map using Javascript and React.js.
-Tasks
+My tasking for this project was to create a visualization of objects on a map using Javascript and React Tasks
 included:

-* Utilizing React.js to create a front end environment that could listen to and send messages to a python script.
+* Utilizing React to create a front end environment that could listen to and send messages to a python script.
 * Incorportate OpenLayers for its mapping capabilities.
-* Create custom React.js components that could be used wherever they were needed.
+* Create custom React components that could be used wherever they were needed.